Is Hiking Considered A Sport?

 Hiking just isn’t on that same level.

-Versions of hiking do promote a bit of competition, such as trail running or mountain running.
 Some races include hiking and camping across long paths like the Appalachian Trail, so there’s potential for competitiveness.

 It’s More Recreational

 Hiking can often be done alone and is often done as a way to admire nature or get some exercise as opposed to playing competitively.
-Most hikers view it as a leisure activity and don’t try to take it too seriously.

-Some are willing to pour their heart and souls into taking their activities to the next level.
 These athletes are blowing past others on hiking trails and attempting hikes that take days or weeks to complete while camping along the way.

 Key Aspects Of Sports